CroXY3D/CroXYBoard/README.md

 # CroXYBoard
 CroXYBoard is a small 36x34mm toolboard for simplifying 3D printer tool wiring.
 It is used on the CroXY and MicroXY printers.

-_It was developed from the ground up, but shares some similarities with Annex's Carabiner board.
-I helped develop the Carabiner, but Annex's excessively restrictive license has forced me to make something from scratch._
+_It was developed from the ground up, but shares some similarities with the Carabiner board._

 ![right angle](https://github.com/CroXY3D/CroXYBoard/blob/main/images/populated_ra.png?raw=true)
 Right Angle Connector